-2 Under the NYSE corporate governance rules, an NYSE-listed company is required to maintain a website that must include, among other things, a printable version of its compensation committee charter.
-See NYSE Listed Company Manual Section 303A.14.
+2 Under the NYSE corporate governance rules, an NYSE listed company is required to maintain a website that must include, among other things, a printable version of its compensation committee (and any subcommittee thereof) charter.
+See NYSE Listed Company Manual Section 303A.05.

-3 A listed company of which more than 50% of the voting power is held by an individual, a group or another company (known as a "controlled company") is exempt from these requirements.
+3 A listed company of which more than 50% of the voting power for the election of directors is held by an individual, a group or another company (known as a "controlled company") is exempt from these requirements.

-past years.4 Compensation committee responsibilities regarding CEO compensation do not preclude discussion of CEO compensation with the board of directors generally.
+compensation committee consider (1) the company's performance and relative shareholder return, (2) the value of similar incentive awards to CEOs at comparable companies, and (3) the awards given to the CEO in past years.4 Compensation committee responsibilities regarding CEO compensation do not preclude discussion of CEO compensation with the board of directors generally.

 In addition, under the NYSE rules, a compensation committee must recommend non-CEO executive officer compensation to the board of directors.
-This requirement means that a listed company's compensation committee must recommend compensation of the president, principal financial officer (the "CFO"), principal accounting officer (or, if there is no principal accounting officer, the controller), any vice president of a principal business unit, division or function (such as sales, administration or finance), any other officer who performs a policy-making function or any other person who performs similar policy-making functions. compensation committee also is charged with recommending to the board of directors the approval of incentive and equity-based compensation plans that are subject to board of director approval.
+This requirement means that a listed company's compensation committee must recommend compensation of the president, principal financial officer (the "CFO"), principal accounting officer (or, if there is no principal accounting officer, the controller), any vice president of a principal business unit, division or function (such as sales, administration or finance), any other officer who performs a policy-making function or any other person who performs similar policy-making functions. Α compensation committee also is charged with recommending to the board of directors the approval of incentive and equity-based compensation plans that are subject to board of directors approval.
 Additionally, the NYSE reiterates and adopts the SEC requirement that a compensation committee produce a report on executive officer compensation required to be included in the listed company's annual proxy statement or annual report on Form 10-K.

-Under NYSE listing standards adopted in response to Dodd-Frank, the compensation committee may, in its sole discretion, retain or obtain the advice of a compensation consultant, independent legal counsel or other adviser, and is directly responsible for the appointment, compensation and oversight of that adviser's work.
+Under the NYSE listing standards adopted in response to Dodd-Frank, the compensation committee may, in its sole discretion, retain or obtain the advice of a compensation consultant, independent legal counsel or other adviser, and is directly responsible for the appointment, compensation and oversight of that adviser's work.
 The company must provide for appropriate funding, as determined by the compensation committee, for payment of reasonable compensation to the adviser.
-Prior to retaining an adviser (other than in-house legal counsel or an adviser that consults on broad-based plans that do not discriminate in favor of executive officers or directors), the compensation committee must, subject to limited exceptions, take into consideration all factors relevant to that adviser's independence from management, including (1) whether the adviser's firm provides other services to the company; (2) the amount of fees from the company received by the adviser's firm relative to other fees received by the adviser's firm; (3) conflict-of-interest policies of the adviser's firm; (4) any business or personal relationships between the adviser and members of the compensation committee; (5) any stock of the company owned by the adviser; and (6) any relationships between the adviser or the adviser's firm and an executive officer of the company.
-These rules do not require the compensation committee to retain only independent advisers; rather they mandate that the compensation committee consider the above six factors (and any other factors, if relevant) before selecting an adviser.
+Prior to retaining an adviser (other than in-house legal counsel or an adviser that consults on broad-based plans that do not discriminate in favor of executive officers or directors), the compensation committee must, subject to limited exceptions, take into consideration all factors relevant to that adviser's independence from management, including (1) whether the adviser's firm provides other services to the company; (2) the amount of fees from the company received by the adviser's firm relative to the total revenue of the adviser's firm; (3) conflict-of-interest policies of the adviser's firm; (4) any business or personal relationships between the adviser and members of the compensation committee; (5) any stock of the company owned by the adviser; and (6) any relationships between the adviser or the adviser's firm and an executive officer of the company.
+These rules do not require the compensation committee to retain only independent advisers; rather, they mandate that the compensation committee consider the above six factors (and any other factors, if relevant) before selecting an adviser.